Jeff10w25/MinesweeperScores/README.md

 # MinesweeperScores

 Storage for all of my Minesweeper Arbiter replays.
 Python script is used to copy and sort replays by in-game time.
+Pandasql for querying data from csv file and make a nice table down below!

 ### Notable Scores